nodejs/abi-stable-node/napi_js_data.md

 #### Description
 This API allocates a `node::Buffer` object and initializes it with data backed by the passed in buffer.
-It exists for compat with older Node versions.
-Consider using typed arrays instead.
+While this is still a fully-supported data structure, in most cases using a TypedArray will suffice.

 ### *napi_create_function*